hassaan4584/Swiftjective-C/_posts/2019-07-27-On-Launching-Your-Indie-App.md

 Make a fantastic, best in class app and tell its story.

 ### Final Thoughts
 Launching an app is a crazy, unnerving experience.
 You just really don’t know what’s going to happen.
 Especially if you are a solo indie, your time, resources and mental capacity are stretched thin.
-You’ve got to be persistent, insistent and persistent about your app’s success.
+You’ve got to be persistent, insistent and consistent about your app’s success.

 Though there’s certainly an art to launching, I’ve yet to crack its code.
 Glean what you can from what worked for me, but more importantly - take note of what *didn’t* work.
 Avoid those.
 Most importantly, if you’re launching soon, best of luck!